 When should you file an insurance claim after a crash?
 Read on to learn more about the claims process.

 A car insurance claim is a report you file after a collision with another vehicle or another incident that results in damage to your vehicle.
-A claim usually results in a payment from your auto insurance company.
+A claim usually results in a payment from your car insurance company.
 This payout happens only after you meet your deductible.